Home blood sugar testing

 To do the test, prick your finger with the needle and place a drop of blood on a special strip.
 This strip measures how much glucose is in your blood.
 Some monitors use blood from areas of the body other than the fingers, reducing discomfort.
 The meter shows your blood sugar results as a number on a digital display.
 If your vision is poor, talking glucose meters are available so that you DO NOT have to read the numbers.

 Keep a Record

-Keep a record for yourself and your health care provider.
+Keep a record for yourself and your provider.
 This will be a big help if you are having problems controlling your diabetes.
 It will also tell you what you did when you were able to control your diabetes.
 To get the most help with controlling your blood sugar, write down:

 - The time of day